Basti1309/transchat-client/README.md

 ## About

 <p>Transchat is a translation based real time chat application for peoples who don`t know each others language.</p>
-<p>Transchat convert users speech to text and translate the text to target language.
+<p>Translates user speech to target language as a text.
 It can process real-time streaming using Google’s machine learning technology, recognize 120 languages and translate speech to 150 languages.</p>

 ## Getting Started